Is a boudoir photoshoot ok for Christian women?

 In some religious contexts, the body is seen as the opposite of spirituality and causes us to sin and therefore become separated from God.

 But I believe that the body can also be good and help us come closer to God.
 I believe that the body allows us to experience joy during our mortal journey.
+This philosophy deeply influences how I photograph women of all ages, body types, and backgrounds in my studio.
 I believe that each body is unique and is a reflection of a loving Creator.
 I believe that while we can use our bodies for evil (example: murdering someone), we can also choose to use our bodies to honor and serve God.

 Genesis 1:27 "God created man in his own image, male and female"